What is STINGER? Bed Leveling

 After my first CR10 printer purchase, I knew I had to climb the learning curve very quickly.
 In making 3D printed objects, there seemed to be so much involved in bed leveling that it took much needed time away from my other duties.
 There had to be a better way, but there wasn’t.

 Some of the CNC machines I invented over the years sported inductive and capacitive proximity sensing technology.
-I discovered that there was one bed leveling system on the market for 3D printers that used the capacitive type.
+I discovered that there was one-bed levelling system on the market for 3D printers that used the capacitive type.
 Knowing the instability of that type, I sought out a solution.
-When it finally hit me that I had already invented one year’s back for a plasma cutter I built and use regularly.
+When it finally hit me that I had already invented one year’s back for a plasma cutter, I built and used regularly.
 It operates an automatic height control device using a simple and effective end switch as the solution.

 As I developed an in house prototype for an integrated print head that would be a Hot-end holder, Sensor Mount and Trigger, plus Mount for the Fans and Fangs, I found out it worked so good that thoughts of bringing it to market suddenly occurred to me.
 I knew I would have to test and retest it.
 All the parts would have to fit perfectly together and be easy to install.
 This was done with the help of my CAD Engineer in our off time, nights and weekends for 2 1/2 months, tirelessly reprinting parts over until we got each one right.

 I then started my first YouTube promo campaign.
-The questions of what it was exactly rang over and over.
+The questions of what it exactly rang over and over.
 It’s not a sensor but supports any type.
-It has a built in hot-end holder for three of the most popular hot-ends on the market.
-It integrates the hot-end of choice with the sensor of choice….integration where all options are contained in one package with the freedom to pick your components.
+It has a built-in hot-end holder for three of the most popular hot-ends on the market.
+It integrates the hot-end of choice with the sensor of choice…integration where all options is contained in one package with the freedom to pick your components.
 Isn’t that the spirit of what open source is all about?

 World’s First Integrated 3D Printer Head

-The Stinger is an integration of the hot end holder, cooling fans and fangs, support platform for a bed leveling system of your choice.
+The Stinger is an integration of the hot end holder, cooling fans and fangs, a support platform for a bed levelling system of your choice.
 It’s all included in the mechanism and price.
 A study of how accurately the stock end switch on all tried machines,

-we concluded it is more than accurate enough for the task at hand bed leveling, splitting the distance 4 times further than a stepper motor can interpret it.
-You have the ability to mount your stock end switch and use the Stinger right out of the box or add the sensor of your choice.
+we concluded it is more than accurate enough for the task at hand bed levelling, splitting the distance four times further than a stepper motor can interpret it.
+You can mount your stock end switch and use the Stinger right out of the box or add the sensor of your choice.

 It’s all here.
 Bolt it on plug it in, download updated firmware, set your offset, save to Eprom, load your program walk away….as the old saying goes….SET IT AND FORGET IT!

-If you would like to purchase the Stinger auto bed leveling system head over to 3DPrint2Form
+If you would like to purchase the Stinger auto bed levelling system head over to 3DPrint2Form

 [Best_Wordpress_Gallery id=”79″ gal_title=”Stinger”]